 I graduated from Washington University in St. Louis with a Bachelors of Arts and Sciences.
 While at Washington University, I majored in an interdisciplinary program for philosophy, neuroscience, and psychology, as well as completed the prerequisites for medical school.
 I served as a residential advisor for two years and have experience tutoring and counseling students in that capacity.
 I believe taking the time to listen to and understand others is the best way to find out how to help them.
 I've always appreciated this in my teachers and mentors and have tried to carry it forward in my interactions with others.

-Washington University in St. Louis - BS, Philosophy-Neuroscience-Psychology
+Undergraduate Degree: Washington University in St Louis - Bachelor of Science, Philosophy-Neuroscience-Psychology

 ACT English: 31